 You’ve dealt with change before, you just forgot that you did

-You read right: you’ve actually dealt with change before.
-Maybe they aren’t the same as the changes you’re dealing with right now, but change happens all the time, you just never really notice.
+You read right: you’ve actually dealt with change.
+Maybe they aren’t the same as the changes you’re dealing with right now, but change happens all the time, you just never really noticed it.
 Think about it: you’ve probably changed jobs before, you’ve hired and fired people before, maybe you’ve moved countries before—in a way, these things are “different” and “risky” in their own right, you just didn’t think of them that way when it happened.

 Don’t dwell on your own—dwell with company

-Whenever you find yourself worrying, overthinking, and excessively thinking about something, you can combat this habit by stopping and asking yourself: are my concerns based on facts or pure assumptions?
+Whenever you find yourself worrying, over thinking, and excessively thinking about something, you can combat this habit by stopping and asking yourself: are my concerns based on facts or pure assumptions?
 If you’re finding this question hard to answer on your own, take it up with your colleagues.
-When you’re in a meeting or having one of your strategy-setting sessions with your team, bring up your concerns and discuss them with your teammates.
+When you’re in a meeting or having one of your strategy-setting sessions with your team, bring up your concerns and discuss it with them.
 Brainstorm and discuss the possible solutions for the problem in question, and then commit to making a decision on how to address it right then and there if possible.